How to Celebrate Holy Saturday

 Yet we know now, through holy scripture, that this is the day Jesus descended to the land of the dead where the Gospel message was preached.
 Jesus’ saving works continued and the world had no idea.

-This is why we are suspended on Holy Saturday between the world of darkness, sin, and death and the new world of light and resurrection.
+On Holy Saturday we are suspended between the world of darkness, sin, and death and the new world of light and resurrection.

 We remember the anguish the followers of Jesus felt on this day but it is hard to contain our excitement because we know what tomorrow holds - the most glorious day of all - the day that Our Lord Jesus Christ rose from the dead and defeated death forever!